escapegameibk/host/README.md

 	built-in as secondary means of communication.
 The null-termination is not transmitted.
 The device field also needs to be poulated.

+- pwm: PWM triggers set the current PWM values of a device's counter.
+The pwm dependency needs the device, counter, output and value fields to be specified with integers.
+The counter specifies what counter is meant, the output specifies what mux output is meant and the value what value to set the PWM to.
+The counter and output fields are device specific, the value field may no exceed 255.

 ## Hints

 Hints are, well obviously, meant to help the players.
-The global field "hints" is a 3-dimensional array.
+The global field "hints" is a 2-dimensional array.
 The first array contains hints correlating to the events array.
 So each array in the second dimension, is directly linked to the corresponding event, in the event array.
-The second dimension contains arrays of triggers, with each array representing a hint, so an event may have any amount of hints, with each any amount of triggers.
-A specified "hidden" or "hintable" field doesn't change this behaviour.
+The second dimension contains hint objects.
+Inside a hint object the name may be specified, as well as the contents field, which is a multilanguage object defining what the hint "says".
+This was meant for audio hints to write the sentences spoken in the hints inside there.
+The hint object also contains a triggers field, which contains an array of trigger objects triggered in case the hint is executed.

+A hidden event does NOT change the game's behaviour of correlating hints to events as the hidden flag is only of interest to the interface.

 ### Auto hinting